 One of the most expensive garden items will be your barbecue and there are covers for all types from kettle to the larger gourmet models.

-Bosmere haven't forgotten about the increasingly popular rattan and modular furniture, with covers for coffee tables as well as all sizes of corner units and sofas.
+In addition to hardwood furniture, Bosmere haven't forgotten about the increasingly popular rattan and modular furniture, with covers for coffee tables as well as all sizes of corner units and sofas.

-Although the days are short and the view from our Garden Centre is frosty and overcast, Andy Taylor suggests various jobs that can be done in the garden during the month of January.
+Although the days are short and the view from our Garden Centre is dull and overcast, David Coton suggests various jobs that can be done in the garden during the month of January.